nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * Expected: `CenterPanel` displays the list of **all** students.

   * Test case: `view 2`
-  * Expected: If there is a second student, this command will select and shows the lessons of the second student (selecting the student in the GUI should do the same thing).
+  * Expected: If there is a second student, this command will select and show the lessons of the second student.
     Otherwise, it will show an error message for trying to view a non-existent student ("The student index provided is invalid!").